jackluo2012/go-hash/README.md

 cd $GOPATH\src\tatthien\go-hash
 go run main.go
 ```
-After you run the app, a web server will start at port 8080 (you can edit port number in code).
-Then visit http://localhost:8080/hash/{password}.
+After running the app, a web server will be started at port 8080 (you can edit port number in code).
+Then visit [http://localhost:8080/hash/your-password](#) to see the reponse result.